mids-w205-fund-of-data-eng/template-project-1/README.md

 Public Datasets: https://cloud.google.com/bigquery/public-data  Search on bike share and click on it and follow instruction to add the pin to the Google BigQuery interface.

-The Bay Bike Share has two datasets: a static one and a dynamic one.
+- The Bay Bike Share has two datasets: a static one and a dynamic one.
 The static one covers an historic period of about 3 years.
 The dynamic one updates every 10 minutes or so.
 The static one is the one we will use in class and in this project.
 The reason is that is much easier to learn SQL against a static target instead of a moving target.

-The tables we will be using in this class are in the dataset **san_francisco** :
+- The static tables we will be using in this class are in the dataset **san_francisco** :

   * bikeshare_stations

   * bikeshare_status

   * bikeshare_trips

-The dynamic tables are found in the dataset san_francisco_bikeshare.
+- The dynamic tables are found in the dataset **san_francisco_bikeshare**

 ### Some initial queries